hugowschneider/longdist.py/README.md

 ## Instalation

-Python, Tkinter and pip are required for running this tool and the following packages installed:
+Python, Tkinter and pip are required for running this tool.
+Also the the following packages will be installed during the installation process:
 - NumPy - ``pip install numpy``
 - Biopython - ``pip instal biopython``
 - scipy - ``pip install scipy``
 - scikit-learn - ``pip install scikit-learn``
+- configparser - ``pip install configparser``
+- matplotlib - ``pip install matplotlib``

 These packages will be automatically installed during the installation process